Kanomble/big_data/README.md

 Python offers several packages for data manipulation such as [pandas](https://pandas.pydata.org/), [numpy](https://numpy.org/) and for biological data [biopython](https://biopython.org/), as well as data visualization software such as [Matplotlib](https://matplotlib.org/) and [Altair](https://altair-viz.github.io/).
 Together with the provided bioinformatic tools, the Docker image can be used as a hub for bioinformatic data manipulation.

 However, you do not need to have an active installation of Docker on your system to view and use the Jupyter Notebook files.
-Simply open those files with your own Jupyter Notebook installation, just make sure to have the modules listed with the `import` statements installed.
-Some scripts and code with the `!` sign at the beginning wont work, because you need to have the right software installed and reachable through your operating systems default command line.
+Simply open those files with your own Jupyter Notebook installation, just make sure to have the modules installed, which are listed by the `import` statements in the header section of the relevant scripts.
+Some scripts and code begin with the `!` sign.
+Execution of those code cells may not work for local Anaconda Installations, because you need to have the right software installed on your operating system.
 # Installation
 In order to use the applications used in the examples of this course you can do the follwing things.
  - install [docker](https://www.docker.com/get-started)